Banff Jasper Collection

 Read What Not to Bring to the Columbia Icefield for more information.

 The safety of our guests is our biggest priority.
-If we experience severe weather that we feel will put our guests at risk, we will close the Columbia Icefield Adventure.
+If we experience severe weather that we feel will put our guests at risk, we will close the Columbia Icefield Adventure, Skywalk and Ice Odyssey.
 Such unusual, severe weather would include lightning, blizzard conditions, severe rain or extreme winds.

-Guests are permitted to stay on the glacier for 20 minutes.
-During that time, we encourage all of our guests to be safe and stay within the designated areas.
+Guests are permitted to stay on the glacier for 25 minutes.
+During that time, we encourage all guests to be safe and stay within the designated areas.

 Your Columbia Icefield Skywalk admission includes: shuttle transportation between the Columbia Icefield Glacier Discovery Centre and the Columbia Icefield Skywalk, a hand-held audio guide available in a variety of languages as well as access to the interpretive walkway and the glass-floor platform.